fanout/test-api/README.md

 Test API
 ========

-This a minimal backend to demonstrate how to implement realtime API endpoints with Fanout.
+This a minimal Django backend to demonstrate how to implement realtime API endpoints with Fanout.
 The demo supports three delivery mechanisms:

 * HTTP streaming
 * WebSockets